Video Game: Brothers in Arms

 The ending of the third game hinted at a sequel taking place during The Battle of the Bulge.
 However, poorer than predicted sales and a surprise hit for developer Gearbox with Borderlands

 have likely put the title at lower priority for development.
-Gearbox has announced a sequel/spin-off Brothers In Arms: Furious 4
+At PAX 2011

 This series provides examples of:

-- A Father to His Men: Sgt Mac Hassay
+- A Father to His Men: All of the Sergeants.

 - Action Film, Quiet Drama Scene: Used to great effect in Hell's Highway when Baker tells Red he is paralyzed from the waist down and will never walk again.